-Why It's Important for Young People to Look Out for These Shingles Symptoms
+Why It's Important for Young Adults to Look Out for These Shingles Symptoms

-It's not pretty, but you need to see these.
+They're not pretty, but you need to see these rashes.

 Have you ever had chickenpox?
 If the answer is yes, then the virus that causes shingles (the varicella-zoster virus) is present in your body.
 Right now, it's most likely lying inactive.
-But at some point in the future, it could resurface, traveling from your nerves to your skin and causing an eruption of painful blisters.
+But at some point in the future, it could resurface, traveling from your nerves to your skin and causing an eruption of painful blisters forming a shingles rash.

 Don’t worry, it’s not uncommon—nearly one in three people in the U.S. will get shingles during their lifetime.
-Scientists aren’t sure why some of us go on to develop shingles and others don’t, but people with weakened immune systems, like those with HIV or lupus, are more likely to get it.
+Scientists aren’t sure why some of us go on to develop shingles and others don’t, but people with weakened immune systems, like those with HIV or lupus, are more likely to get a shingles rash.
 Stress or trauma can also play a role.

 Shingles has long been thought of as an infection that mostly affects older adults, specifically those between the ages of 60 and 80.
 But a 2016 study in the journal Clinical Infectious Diseases shows that’s changing.
 The prevalence of shingles among Americans younger than 50 more than quadrupled from the late 1940s to the early 2000s, according to the study.